EnamiYa/EnamiYa/README.md

 ![](https://github.com/EnamiYa/EnamiYa/blob/main/japanese%20temple.gif)

 ### Hello World 👋
-It's a pleasure to see you here!
+Welcome, it's a pleasure to have you here!
 I am Imane, a second-year Computer Science student at the University of Waterloo.
 I am passionate about developing software that benefits communities and improves people's lives.

 * 💼 I have <a href="https://github.com/EnamiYa/Resume/blob/main/Imane_Yacoubi_Resume.pdf">professional experience</a> working as a Software Engineer at Huawei.
 * 🔭 I’m currently working on a personal website (coming up soon).